top of page

 2. Catherine makes a bold early choice to reject security for possibility—how does that decision shape the woman she becomes?

-At the particular juncture, Catherine is a sheltered teenager.
+At this particular juncture, Catherine is a sheltered teenager.
 There is an element of naïve reaction present that accompanies the decision to stick to her teaching ambition.
 When another proposal with heavy strings attached presents itself, Catherine reinforces her original decision.
-She accepts that her fate lies elsewhere no matter how much she’s reminded of the cost.
+She accepts that her fate lies elsewhere, no matter how much she’s reminded of the cost.

 3. What did you want to explore about women’s ambition and independence in the 1840s?

-Many Irish immigrant women travelled alone to the United States, so they already had experienced some independence.
+Many Irish immigrant women traveled alone to the United States, so they already experienced some independence.
 Many were from farming families, so hard work was no deterrent.
 After crossing an ocean, fanning out across the country seemed a logical next step.
-They were looking for one opportunity, from which a life could be wrought.
+They were looking for one opportunity from which a life could be wrought.
 These were energetic, optimistic, and resourceful women.

 4. Catherine is caught between a missing husband and a rising, wealthy suitor—how did you approach building that emotional tension?